 Due to the bespoke nature of the equipment, there is no average cost for stairlifts.
 There are many factors that can change stairlift prices: the amount and complexity of the work required, the cost of the equipment, potential installation costs, VAT exemption and more.

-To get an accurate answer to this question, arrange a free home assessment with us and our advisors will be able to explain the price breakdown in full, explaining everything from equipment costs to running costs.
+To learn how much a stairlift costs, arrange a free home assessment with us and our advisors will be able to explain the price breakdown in full, explaining everything from equipment costs to running costs.
 Being able to survey your property in person means we’ll be able to establish whether you have a straight or curved staircase, whether there are any existing fixtures and fittings that will need to be moved or removed and whether you will need any custom features added.
 Other factors like narrow staircases and the length of your desired stairlift can also mean the prices vary.

 Once these factors have been considered, the engineer who conducts your home assessment will not only be able to provide you with a clear idea of how much your stairlift should cost, but also answer any other questions you may have.

 If you have a spiral or curved staircase you may wonder whether you’ll have to spend more to get a stairlift compared to a straight staircase.
-Due to the increased complexity of creating a bespoke stairlift for curved staircases, it is fair to assume that curved stairlifts do, in fact, cost more than a straight stairlift.
+Due to the increased complexity of creating a bespoke stairlift for curved staircases, it is fair to assume that curved stairlifts do, in fact, cost more than straight stairlifts.
 As the equipment will have to be bespoke in order to fit your staircase, you can rest easy knowing your money has gone towards creating the perfect stairlift for your space, and you’ve not had to make any compromises.

-As with all stairlifts, depending on the style of your curved staircase, the price can fluctuate a lot.
-For a personalised quote, arrange a home visit with a professional stairlift company who will be able to discuss your individual requirements.
+As with all stairlifts, depending on the style of your curved staircase, the cost of stairlifts can fluctuate a lot.
+For a personalised quote, arrange a home visit with a professional stairlift company that will be able to discuss your individual requirements.

-As with new stairlifts, it is hard to name a price for reconditioned stairlifts.
-Although, generally, people find they make significant savings when purchasing reconditioned stairlifts as opposed to new.
+As with new stairlifts, it is hard to say for sure how much reconditioned stairlifts cost.
+Although, generally, people find they make significant savings when purchasing reconditioned stairlifts as opposed to new ones.

 However, this lower price tag should not be the defining factor of a purchase, and the stairlift must be a sensible investment.
 As well as the price of a reconditioned stairlift, when buying reconditioned from a private seller the track may not be tailored to suit your specific staircase and you will not receive the benefits of the parts and labour warranty which comes with new stairlifts.

 It’s hard to say exactly how much a stairlift installation will cost before a home visit takes place, but it certainly is worth every penny.
 Feel free to call us now on 0800 117 0162 to talk to our trained advisors about your needs and organise a home assessment, we will then be able to provide a quote on your stairlift’s price.